Dyslexia and Neurodivergence

-Dyslexia occurs across the range of intellectual abilities and affects 10%-15% of the population.
-It is best thought of as a continuum, not a distinct category, and there are no clear cut-off points.
-Co-occurring difficulties may be seen in aspects of language, motor co-ordination, mental calculation, concentration and personal organisation, but these are not, by themselves, markers of dyslexia.
-For more information see Dyslexia in the Workplace (Word).
+Dyslexia can be used as an umbrella term for other neurodivergent conditions but usually relates to those who have difficulty with phonological awareness, verbal memory, rapid serial naming, and verbal processing speed.
+Dyslexia is best thought of as a continuum rather than a distinct category, there are no clear cut-off points.
+Co-occurring difficulties may be seen in aspects of language, motor coordination, mental calculation, concentration, and personal organisation, but these are not by themselves markers of dyslexia.

 Dyscalculia is a part of the neurodivergent family with a particular focus on processing differences related to arithmetic and the use of numbers.